MicrosoftDocs/learn/learn-pr/azure/explore-fundamentals-kql/includes/5-query-types.md

 ## Query expressions statements

 KQL queries are made of one or more query statements.
 Unless explicitly stored, these statements only affect the query that is being run at any specific time.
-THe two most common query statements are [Tabular expression statements](#tabular-expression-statements) and [Let statements](#let-statements).
+The two most common query statements are [Tabular expression statements](#tabular-expression-statements) and [Let statements](#let-statements).

 ### Tabular expression statements